WilburtMoreno/Survey-Form/README.md

 # survey-form
-A series of questions to gather information.
+A web page that is a series of questions to gather information.

 Focusing on what skills do you have in the tech field